OWPs can help improve access to care for those who need it most and speed up reimbursement through more efficient processing.

 What do OWPs do?

-Oftentimes, outstationed eligibility workers serve in communities with low-income populations, and they help patients with receipt and initial processing of Medicaid applications.
+Oftentimes, outstationed eligibility workers help patients with receipt and initial processing of Medicaid applications and serve in communities with low-income populations.
 They also may refer people to other agencies that might provide them with additional benefits.
 In some cases, the workers may handle eligibility processing in its entirety, including the eligibility determination.
 The workers can be state employees, hospital staff, contract workers or volunteers.

 Why are OWPs important?